|CroninProjects.org/ Vince/ BriefAutobio.html|

 I served as an elected officer in the Engineering Geology Division of the Geological Society of America for several years, culminating in my chairing the EGD in 1997-98.
 I was elected a Fellow of the Geological Society of America in 2003, and received the Meritorious Service Award from the EGD in 2004.

-I am the co-chair of the US Section of the International Association for Promoting Geoethics (IAPG ), along with Cindy Palinkas of the University of Maryland.
-My interest in geoethics extends back to my time working with Jim Slosson, and I was a member of the American Geosciences Institute's Ethics Steering Committee in the 1990s.
+From 2012 until 2022, Cindy Palinkas of the University of Maryland and I served as co-chairs of the US Section of the International Association for Promoting Geoethics (IAPG ).
+I'm now the North American Coordinator for IAPG, and associate editor of their peer-reviewed periodical, Journal of Geoethics and Social Geosciences.
+My interest in geoethics extends back to my time working with Jim Slosson.
+I was part of GSA President Dave Stephenson's "Ethics in the Geosciences" workshop in 1997 (GSA_Ethics_in_the_Geosciences.pdf), and was a member of the American Geosciences Institute's Ethics Steering Committee in the 1990s.

 If you have any questions or comments about this site or its contents, drop an email to the humble webmaster .

-All of the original content of this website is © 2015 by Vincent S. Cronin
+All of the original content of this website is © 2022 by Vincent S. Cronin